 - Create an upsetting and stressful work environment.

 - A decrease in staff morale.

 4. Locations where harassment can take place:

-At functions for staff such as Staff parties, Annual day, Company Outing or sports functions taking place under the aegis of the Hotel management.
+- At functions for staff such as Staff parties, Annual day, Company Outings, or sports functions taking place under the aegis of the Hotel management.

-Any other place where employees are present on Hotel management business, Outdoor catering, trade shows, events, training courses, business meetings away from the Hotel management’s workplace, overnights away from the employed unit etc.
+- Any other place where employees are present in the Hotel management business, Outdoor catering, trade shows, events, training courses, business meetings away from the Hotel management’s workplace, overnights away from the employed unit, etc.